-What is Ankylosing Spondylitis and How It impacts your Spine?
+What is Ankylosing Spondylitis or AS and How It impacts your Spine?

 Ankylosing Spondylitis (AS) impact the spine, but it can affect any joint in the body.
 However, the most common site for Ankylosing spondylitis is the joint (the pelvis).
 AS causes chronic pain in spine, buttocks, hips, legs or any joint that it impacts.
 It is an inflammatory form of arthritis and as such belonging to the rheumatoid form of arthritis.
 In other words, it is an autoimmune disorder in which the body attacks itself.
 Those suspected must have thorough clinical and laboratory assessments.
 HLA-B27 is the best laboratory test (blood test) to confirm an Ankylosing spondylitis diagnosis.
 Ankylosing spondylitis is a disease process that is more common in males, one that has no known cure.

 Generally, AS will lead to pain, stiffness, and inflammation in various parts of the body.
 It can impact the shoulders, ribs, small joints, heels, hands, legs, and feet.
 In rare cases, ankylosing spondylitis patient will also point to pain or discomfort near the eyes (uveitis).
 In select few, heart or lungs complications are also seen.
 Although no cures exist, symptoms can be managed with proper treatment, therapy, and medications.
 In our centers, we have helped many with symptoms of Ankylosing spondylitis.
 Visit us today to learn more about the benefits you can obtain from our expert clinical teams of chiropractors and physiotherapist.

 AS vs. Back pain